helloluna/FOI/src/content/docs/index.md

 An independent documentation effort to expose the systemic invisibility of farmed animals in Western Australia — and the institutions that obscure it.

 This archive began with a single Freedom of Information request.
 It now serves as a public record, memory structure, and structural critique — focused on the legal invisibility surrounding Designated Inspectors (DIs), the only state-authorised individuals allowed to enter industrial farming facilities.

+It archives not only what was revealed, but also what the system was asked, ignored, or structurally refused.

 ---
 > **This project is not just about transparency.